MisterM13/CAOS_Project_CPU/Project description.md

 We are planning to make an 8-bit CPU.
 For that we use different gates and a brackedboard (for more see material requirements).
 Our Group is composed of  Barththan Sivanantham, Kian Hugenschmidt and Matthias Müller.

 ### Supportet Operations by the CPU:
-* the tree load instructions
+* the three load instructions
 * an instruction to load data from the registry on the memory
 * Basic calculation options
 * command operations: branch, jump and nop

 ### Material requirements:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMjE0NTAxMywtMjEzOTExNDYyOCwxOT
+eyJoaXN0b3J5IjpbLTE4MDQxNzgyMjksLTkwMjE0NTAxMywtMj
-EyNTg4NzMzLDczMDk5ODExNl19
+EzOTExNDYyOCwxOTEyNTg4NzMzLDczMDk5ODExNl19
 -->